mjavier2k/solidfire-exporter/README.md

 ## Volume QoS

-As of Solidfire 11.3, SOLIDFIRE_USER must have administrator access to be able to gather volume qos data
+SOLIDFIRE_USER must have administrator access to be able to gather volume qos data

 ## Using Docker